Equipment Breakdown Coverage: Is It Worth Adding to Home Insurance?

 ✅ Newer Homes with Expensive High-Efficiency Systems

 Modern homes are often equipped with geothermal heating systems, variable-speed HVAC units, tankless water heaters, and smart home integration.
-These systems are significantly more expensive to repair than older, simpler counterparts — a geothermal compressor alone can cost $10,000+ to replace.
+With full HVAC replacement now costing $7,000 to $20,000 in 2026 (and up to $28,000 for larger or more complex installations), a single failure can wipe out a significant chunk of savings.
 Equipment breakdown coverage protects that investment at a fraction of the cost.

 ✅ Homes with Smart Technology & Built-In Electronics